INRIX-rebecca-davey/python-ml-workshop/README.md

 You can install Python directly from https://www.python.org/downloads/, and then install the required packages separately (see below).

-Or you can install everything via Anaconda, in one of two ways:
+Or you can install everything (including Python) via Anaconda, in one of two ways:
 - install the 'full' Anaconda distribution (437MB), which includes everything we'll be using, but also lots of other packages we won't be using
 - install 'Miniconda' which is some essentials, including Python and conda, the tool used to install packages via Anaconda.
-This way you install just the packages we'll be using, but all from one place.
-Minconda: https://conda.io/miniconda.html
+This way you can install just the packages we'll be using, but all from one place.
+Miniconda: https://conda.io/miniconda.html

-### If you already have Python installed
+### If you already have Python installed via conda/Anaconda/Miniconda

+You could...
-Zero'th option: use the soon-to-be environment.yml file to create a conda environment with all the libraries we'll be using!
+* use the soon-to-be environment.yml file to create a conda environment with all the libraries we'll be using!

-If you installed Python via Anaconda but don't have the packages listed here, you can get them using the conda tool, with 'conda install PACKAGENAME'
+* use conda to install the packages separately, with 'conda install PACKAGENAME'

-If you installed Python directly:
+### If you already have Python installed directly (no conda/Anaconda/Miniconda)

-- you could either get miniconda to install
+You can either...
-- or you could use pip
+- use pip to get the packages, with 'pip install PACKAGENAME'
+- install miniconda/Anaconda over the top of your current Python?

 ### What is Anaconda/conda and how does conda work?